 The good news is that most fungal issues can be prevented when you provide enough space between your vanilla plants, maintain optimal conditions, air circulation, a good fertilizer, and the occasional preventative application of fungicide.

 - Avoid vanilla extract that lists either tonga beans or coumarin as ingredients.
 Tonga beans contain coumarin, which is an FDA-prohibited chemical.

 - Vanilla can cause skin irritation.

 - Be careful if you’re having problems with insomnia and headaches.
-Using vanilla over a long period of time could make such difficulties worse.
+Using vanilla over a long period of time could make your troubles worse.

 - Pregnant and breastfeeding mothers can consume vanilla as a food flavouring but not in large medicinal doses.